Current Student Guidelines and Policies

 5th Year and Beyond Ph.D.
 Requirement

-This requirement should be completed during the second semester of a student's fifth year in residence, except if the student has already scheduled their defense to be held by the end of the student's fifth year.
+This requirement should be completed during the summer semester after a student's fourth year in residence.
+If the student is in their second semester of their fifth year in residence, it should be completed by June 1, except if the student has already scheduled their defense to be held by the end of the summer in the student's fifth year.
 In addition, each graduate student will be required to convene a similar meeting with their committee every subsequent year until they have a final defense date scheduled.